Compress PDF

 tool.page.format.pdf

-Business professionals compress PDFs daily for email attachments: sales proposals, contracts, reports, and presentations.
-When that quarterly report exceeds your email limit, compression makes delivery possible.
-HR departments compress policy documents and training materials for company intranets.
-Marketing teams compress product catalogs and brochures before uploading to websites.
-Legal teams compress case files for electronic filing systems with size restrictions.
+Email is the #1 reason people compress PDFs.
+Proposals, contracts, reports — when your quarterly deck exceeds the attachment limit, compression delivers it.
+HR teams compress policy documents for company intranets.
+Marketing teams reduce product catalogs before web upload.
+Legal teams shrink case files for electronic filing systems with strict size caps.

 Key Features of Our PDF Compressor